CloudWithChris/cloudwithchris.com/content/blog/top-posts-google-analytics-hugo-azure-functions-apim/index.md

 I have been wanting to make the initial view as actionable as possible once the pageload is completed.
 As a user, you should be able to see featured posts, upcoming content and the content which is most popular.
 The first two are fairly trivial, but the third is a bit more tricky.

 Why is that?
-Let's walk through each scenario.
+Let's walkthrough each scenario.

 * I built a featured posts capability into my Hugo theme by using a ``featured`` property in the YAML front matter of each piece of content.
 Posts that should be featured in the landing page's carousel must have the ``featured`` property set with a numeric value.
 The numeric value defines the order in which the post should appear in the carousel.
 * The upcoming content is is determined by an ``upcoming`` flag in the YAML front matter of each post.
 This value is set to ``true`` if the post should be displayed in the upcoming content section, and ``false`` (or unset) if it is in the past.